Manchester United 4-0 Reading

 Rooney registered his 249th United goal inside 10 minutes to match the 44-year-old record of Sir Bobby Charlton, who was there to witness the moment.

-Anthony Martial added a crisp second as United bossed the first half.
+Anthony Martial added a crisp second as the hosts bossed the first half.

-Marcus Rashford added the third before doubling his tally after a horrible error by Reading keeper Ali Al Habsi.
+Marcus Rashford added the third before doubling his tally after a horrible error by Reading keeper Ali Al-Habsi.

-The occasion marked an unhappy Old Trafford return for Reading boss and ex-United defender Jaap Stam, whose team may be flying high in third place in the Championship but were outclassed from the first whistle.
+The occasion marked an unhappy Old Trafford return for Reading boss and former United defender Jaap Stam, whose team may be flying high in third place in the Championship but were outclassed from the first whistle.

-For United, the good times keep rolling with this win their eighth in a row in all competitions and another confidence-booster before Tuesday's EFL Cup semi-final first leg against Hull.
+For United, this was their eighth win in a row in all competitions and another confidence-booster before Tuesday's EFL Cup semi-final first leg against Hull.

 - Relive Rooney's moment of history at Old Trafford

-- Stats & analysis: Rooney equals Charlton's record
+- Stats & analysis: Rooney 'honoured to equal Charlton's record

 - Fancy a flavour of the FA Cup?